GleViDe/BaSP-M2023/README.md

 - We learned to work with the GitHub Pages.
 You can find this design in [link](https://glevide.github.io/BaSP-M2023/Week-04)

 ### Week 05
+- We learned JavaScript syntax and troubleshooting tools.
+- We acquire the ability to propose a valid solution for a particular programming problem.
+- We learned to use basic JavaScript structures, such as strings, arrays, if-else, for loop and functions
-- You can find these exercises in [link](https://glevide.github.io/BaSP-M2023/Week-05)
+- You can find the exercises asociated to this week in [link](https://glevide.github.io/BaSP-M2023/Week-05)

 ## Authors